South African labour law: Labour Relations Act

 An employer who has dismissed a number of employees for the same or similar reasons, but who now offers to re-employ one or more of them, while refusing to re-employ another, will have dismissed the latter.

 The statutory definition also recognises as constituting dismissal certain circumstances in which the employee terminates the employment relationship.
 This is known as constructive dismissal.

 Where, for example, an employee terminates a contract of employment, with or without notice, because the employer has made continued employment intolerable for him, he will have been constructively dismissed.

 An employee may also be regarded as having been constructively dismissed if he terminates a contract of employment, with or without notice, because his new employer, after a transfer of the business as a going concern, provided him with conditions or circumstances at work which are substantially less favourable than those provided by his former employer.

-Termination of the employment contract

-Section 186(1)(a) of the Labour Relations Act refers to the standard form of dismissal.
-Either the employee is given notice of the termination, or his contract of employment is terminated by way of summary termination.
-Note, again, that only "employees" may be dismissed.